 Courses we offer...

-This program introduces children ages 7-9 to sailing.
+This program introduces children ages 7-13 to sailing.
 Our certified instructors will provide a friendly, fun and game-filled program that introduces our Junior sailors to the CanSail program in the Optimist sailboat that they sail themselves.

 This is the beginning of the formal Sail Canada CANSail program and the core of what NASC teaches.
 Sailors who have attained CANSail 2 should be able to effectively handle a sailboat in most weather conditions.